marc391130/P6-BinChilling/README.md

-!Bin Chilling: A Metagenomic Ensemble Method
+# Bin Chilling: A Metagenomic Ensemble Method

 Docker file is also avaiable, and is the prefered way to run Bin Chilling. only tested on linux.